 The Chamber is proud of its role protecting your business’ bottom line by advocating on your behalf to create the best possible economic climate at the local, state and federal levels.

 Other top issues that garnered support in the survey include: access to primary care for employees, affordable energy, invasive species, high school graduation rates, skilled-trades training, and public transit.

-Click here for the full data set from the 2015 Government Affairs Survey.
+Click here for the full data set from the 2016 Government Affairs Survey.